bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 use that username / password combination with this method.

 ### 2) Removing the Hard Drive and Connecting it to Another Computer (Moderate)
-This involves physically removing the unit's hard drive, connecting it to an external Windows or Linux system, then editing operating system files.
+This involves physically removing the Seagate Central's hard drive, connecting it to an external Windows or Linux system, then editing operating system files.
 This method does not require that you know any usernames or passwords on the target unit.
-However, it requires that you are willing to physically open up the Seagate Central, remove the hard drive and connect it to an external system via a USB hard drive reader.
+However, it requires that you are able to physically open up the Seagate Central, remove the hard drive and connect it to an external system via a USB hard drive reader.

-Operning up the unit is a little tedious but you can do it if you have a "jewllers" tool kit for the small screws and there are plenty of videos on the Internet showing the process.
+Opening up the unit is a little tedious but you can do it if you have a "jewellers" tool kit for the small screws and a prying tool would also be useful.
+There are plenty of videos on the Internet showing the process.

-USB Hard Drive readers (specifically SATA to USB) are fairly cheap (US$30) and easily available at most "computer" shops or electronics websites.
+USB Hard Drive readers (specifically SATA to USB) are fairly cheap (US$30) and easily available at most computer shops or electronics websites.

 ### 3) The Firmware Upgrade Method
 This method involves manipulating a stock Seagate issue firmware image and generating